 Kyle says he has ideas on how to develop the app further by being able to place references to the created guides on the iPhone’s map similar to the pin dropping system used to mark locations.
 The user could then be notified of nearby guides relevant to the iPhones location.
 “For example sending an alert, "You're beside the hairdressers, your brother made a guide for that if you want to get your hair cut" and he could open it.
 I thought this would be a good way to encourage independence and learning in a less intimidating way since the help he needs is literally in his own hands.”

-Kyle is delighted with the inital response to his proposed app.
+Kyle is delighted with the initial response to his proposed app.

 “NAS Newtownards - the local branch of the National Autism Society - has asked me to showcase the application when it is completed and the TalkAboutAutism network also have shown interest in promoting it.”